Skip to content

 It's recommended to keep it as small as possible by setting compression level to 9 and not storing any metadata such as background color, resolution, creation time, comments, Exif data, XMP data, thumbnail or color profile.

-The size will be somewhere between 3 and 7KB.
+The size will probably be somewhere between 3 and 10KB.

 Installing the App